healdev/ultimate-image-optimization-helpers/README.md

-# Image Optimization, Compression and Sharpening Helpers
+# Ultimate Image Optimization Helpers
 This plugin offers to following features and optimization capabilities:
 - Adjust the image compression rate.
 - Apply a sharpening filter to compensate for the quality loss occuring when WordPress resizes images.